-- It is important that the designated safeguarding lead (and their deputies) are clear about the local process for referrals and follow that process. - Where a report of rape, assault by penetration or sexual assault is made, the starting point is that this should be passed on to the police.
+- Where a report of rape, assault by penetration or sexual assault is made, the starting point is that this should be passed on to the police.
 Whilst the age of criminal responsibility is ten, if the alleged perpetrator(s) is under ten, the starting principle of reporting to the police remains.
 The police will take a welfare, rather than a criminal justice, approach. - Where a report has been made to the police, the school should consult the police and agree what information can be disclosed to staff and others, in particular, the alleged perpetrator(s) and their parents or carers.
 They should also discuss the best way to protect the victim and their anonymity. - At this stage, the school will generally inform parents or carers unless there are compelling reasons not to, for example, if informing a parent or carer is likely to put a child at additional risk.
 In circumstances where parents or carers have not been informed, it will be especially important that the school is supporting the child in any decision they take.
 This should be with the support of children's social care and any appropriate specialist agencies. - All police forces in England have specialist units that investigate child abuse.
 The names and structures of these units are matters for local forces.
 It will be important that the designated safeguarding lead (and their deputies) are aware of their local arrangements. - In some cases, it may become clear very quickly that the police (for whatever reason) will not take further action.
 In such circumstances, it is important that the school continues to engage with specialist support for the victim and alleged perpetrator(s) as required. - Whilst protecting children and/or taking any disciplinary measures against the alleged perpetrator(s), it will be important for the designated safeguarding lead (or a deputy) to work closely with the police (and other agencies as required), to ensure any actions the school takes do not jeopardise the police investigation. - If the school has questions about the investigation, they should ask the police.
 The police will help and support the school as much as they can (within the constraints of any legal restrictions). - Whatever the response, it should be under-pinned by the principle that there is a zero tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).

 11.4.
-Preventing Peer-on-Peer Abuse
+Preventing Child-on-child Abuse

-The School has an important role in developing students' understanding of what constitutes peer-on-peer abuse and instilling behavioural norms that minimise the risk of it taking place.
+The School has an important role in developing students' understanding of what constitutes child-on-child abuse and instilling behavioural norms that minimise the risk of it taking place.
 All staff should be familiar with the School's Behaviour Management and Anti-Bullying Policies and should also be aware of the importance of:

-- enforcing the School's rules which are explicit about the high standards of behaviour and courtesy the School expects - ensuring that all children know there is an adult in the School whom they can approach if they are worried or in difficulty - using the School's Monitor List of vulnerable pupils on the SIS to identify those most at risk of peer-on-peer abuse - using the Reward & Conduct log on iSams to report incidents of poor behaviour, so that wider patterns can be tracked by tutors, SLT and DSL/DDSLs - implementing in a consistent way its Behaviour Management Policy
+- enforcing the School's rules which are explicit about the high standards of behaviour and courtesy the School expects - ensuring that all children know there is an adult in the School whom they can approach if they are worried or in difficulty - using the School's Monitor List of vulnerable pupils on the SIS to identify those most at risk of child-on-child abuse - using the Reward & Conduct log on iSams to report incidents of poor behaviour, so that wider patterns can be tracked by tutors, SLT and DSL/DDSLs - implementing in a consistent way its Behaviour Management Policy